open5e/open5e/source/monsters/tome-of-beasts/C/cactid.rst

 **Tendril.** *Melee Weapon Attack:* +5 to hit, reach 15 ft., one creature. *Hit:* 10 (2d6 + 3) bludgeoning damage plus 3 (1d6)
-piercing damage, and a Medium or smaller target is grappled (escape DC 13).
-Until this grapple ends, the target is restrained.
+piercing damage, and a Medium or smaller target is :ref:`srd:grappled` (escape DC 13).
+Until this grapple ends, the target is :ref:`srd:restrained`.
 If the target is neither undead nor a construct, the cactid drains the target’s body fluids; at the start of each of the target’s turns, the target must make a DC 13 Constitution saving throw.